 7. Maximum Number of Students Transported on a Bus

 a) The number of students transported on a school bus will not exceed the manufacturer’s capacity for that vehicle.
-Where practical, bus seats will be loaded as follows:
+Where feasible, bus seats will be loaded as follows:

 JK to Gr 6 – 3 per seat